xdp-project/bpf-examples/pping/README.md

 these RTTs should be very similar, so would mainly result in over-reporting rather than reporting incorrect RTTs.

-#### Updating flow min-RTT
+#### Updating flow statistics
+Both the tc/egress and XDP/ingress programs will try to update some flow statistics each time they successfully parse a packet with an identifier.
+Specifically, they'll update the number of packets and bytes sent/received.
+This is not done in an atomic fashion, so there could potentially be some lost updates resulting an underestimate.

-Whenever the XDP/ingress program calculates an RTT, it will check if this is the lowest RTT seen so far for the flow.
+Furthermore, whenever the XDP/ingress program calculates an RTT, it will check if this is the lowest RTT seen so far for the flow.
 If multiple RTTs are calculated concurrently, then several could pass this check concurrently and there may be a lost update.
 It should only be possible for multiple RTTs to be calculated concurrently in case either the [timestamp rate-limit was bypassed](#Rate-limiting new timestamps) or [multiple packets managed to match against the same timestamp](#Matching against stored timestamps).